akoskovacs/Ned/README.md

 Installation
 =============

-Just download the binaries from the Sourceforge and install in your platform specific way.
+Just download the binaries from the Sourceforge and install in your platform's specific way.

 Compilation